MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods-manage.md

 ## Known issues and limitations
 - In recent updates, we removed the ability to target individual users.
 Previously targeted users will remain in the policy, but we recommend moving them to a targeted group.
-- Registration of an authentication method can fail if Authentication method policy is targeted for too many groups.
-For each authentication method, we recommend consolidating multiple users and groups into a single group for each authentication method.
-To maintain registration for users when you consolidate, make sure you add the newly consolidated group and remove users and groups who are currently registered in the same operation.
+- Registration of an authentication method can fail if the Authentication method policy is targeted to include many groups.
+We recommend consolidating multiple groups into a single group for each authentication method.
+To maintain registration for users during consolidation, add the new group and remove current groups in the same operation.

 ## Next steps